louellarespuesto/campaign-intelligence-optimization/README.md

 ---

+## 🎯 What You Can Do in the App

+- Filter leads based on ML score and campaign criteria
+- Identify high-conversion customer segments
+- Analyze campaign performance trends
+- Export prioritized lead lists for targeting
+- Simulate lead quality using predictive inputs

+---

 ## 📌 Overview

 This project is an **AI-powered lead scoring and campaign optimization platform** designed to identify high-conversion prospects and improve marketing efficiency.